grafana/loki/docs/operations/storage/README.md

 Loki needs to store two different types of data: **chunks** and **indexes**.

-Loki recieves logs in separate streams, where each stream is uniquely identified by its tenant ID and its set of labels.
-As log entries from a stream arrive, they are gzipped as "chunks" and saved in the chunks store.
+Loki receives logs in separate streams, where each stream is uniquely identified by its tenant ID and its set of labels.
+As log entries from a stream arrive, they are GZipped as "chunks" and saved in the chunks store.
 See [chunk format](#chunk-format) for how chunks are stored internally.

 The **index** stores each stream's label set and links them to the individual